 An outside perspective is always important when preparing a manuscript.
-In my editing services, I will read your children’s or middle grade manuscript, checking for errors, giving suggestions & objective feedback.
+In my editing services, I will read your children’s manuscript, checking for errors, giving suggestions & objective feedback.
 I don't guarantee acceptance, but my goal is to help you make your manuscript the best it can be so your chances for acceptance increase.
 And if you are self-publishing, you'll know your story will be stronger.

 Picture Book and Board Book prices: